Family Food on the Table

 Kathryn

-Easy chicken roll ups with cream cheese and veggies - great for lunch, appetizers or tailgating
+These easy chicken roll ups with cream cheese and veggies are a great light but filling tailgating appetizer (or just lunch!)

 Ingredients